-Common Household Foods that can be Dangerous for Pets
+Common Household Foods that may be Dangerous for Pets

 Your pet is a part of your family.
 If you have a dog or a cat, they’re probably always at your feet or close by, keeping an eye on everything you do – and likely often getting into things they’re not supposed to.